Toronto St. Patricks: Franchise sale and renaming to the Maple Leafs

 After taking control on February 14, 1927, Smythe immediately renamed the team the Toronto Maple Leafs, after the national symbol of Canada.
 He attributed his choice of a maple leaf for the logo to his experiences as a Canadian Army officer and prisoner of war during World War I. Viewing the maple leaf as a "badge of courage", and a reminder of home, Smythe decided to give the same name to his hockey team, in honour of the many Canadian soldiers who wore it.
 However, the team was not the first to use the name.
 A Toronto minor-league baseball team had used the name "Maple Leafs" since 1895.

 Initial reports were that the team's colours were to be red and white, but the Leafs wore white sweaters with a green maple leaf for their first game on February 17, 1927.
 On September 27, 1927, it was announced that the Leafs had changed their colour scheme to blue and white.
 Although Smythe later stated he chose blue because it represents the Canadian skies and white to represent snow, these colours were also used on his gravel and sand business' trucks.
 The colour blue was also a colour historically associated with the City of Toronto.
 The use of blue by top-level Toronto-based sports clubs began with the Argonaut Rowing Club in the 19th century, later adopted by their football team, the Toronto Argonauts, in 1873.

+The NHL uses the abbreviation TSP to distinguish player records of the Toronto St. Patricks from the previous Arenas (TAN) and subsequent Maple Leafs (TOR).